Set up detailed transfer stations

 Note: The smaller the logarithmic temperature difference, the larger the heat exchanger must be.
 With larger spreads in the network and a larger gap between network supply and building supply, larger logarithmic temperature differences arise — and thus a smaller heat exchanger.

-For the example with 78 °C network supply, 70 °C/55 °C building supply/return, a logarithmic temperature difference of 9 Kelvin results.
+For the example with 78 °C network supply and 70 °C/55 °C building supply/return, a logarithmic temperature difference of 9 Kelvin results.

 After the 14-day simulation, the results show: